tr1ptychs/Minesweeper/README.md

 # Minimal-Minesweeper

-Minesweeper clone with a minimal artstyle made as a fun little project while I wait for more programming assignments in school.
+Minesweeper clone with a minimal art style made as a fun little project while I wait for more programming assignments in school.

 ## how to run